My Tribute to Sword & Sorcery

 It was looking at striking S&S covers like these that inspired me to write Greywolf.

-If you haven't read Greywolf and would like to do so you can purchase it for only $0.99 here.
+If you haven't read Greywolf and would like to do so you can buy it here for only $0.99.
+You can also read the first chapter here.

 Featured post